-This Department has been conducting basic and applied research on mosquito-borne viruses such as Japanese encephalitis (JE) virus, dengue virus and West Nile virus, as well as emerging infectious viruses such as SARS virus and Nipah virus.
+This Department has been conducting basic and applied research on arthropod-borne viruses (arboviruses) such as Japanese encephalitis virus (JEV), dengue virus (DENV), Zika virus, Chikungunya virus (CHIKV) and severe fever with thrombocytopenia virus (SFTSV), as well as emerging infectious viruses, such as SARS virus and Nipah virus.

-Molecular epidemiology of Japanese encephalitis and Dengue viruses
+Molecular epidemiology of arboviruses

-We isolate JE and dengue viruses in Asia and regions and conduct molecular African epidemiological analysis to clarify international and inter-continental movement of those viruses.
+We isolate DENV, JEV and CHIKV in Asia and African regions and conduct molecular epidemiological analysis to clarify international and inter-continental movement of these viruses.
 We also analyze unique genome sequences that are relevant to pathogenicity.